fpier042/nba-game-day-notifications/README.md

 - [AWS Lambda Documentation](https://docs.aws.amazon.com/lambda/): How to use AWS Lambda
 - [AWS EventBridge Documentation](https://docs.aws.amazon.com/eventbridge/): How to use AWS EventBriddge

-## 👨🏾‍💻 Project Process, Step-by-step
+## 👨🏾‍💻 System Implementation, Step-by-step

 ### Clone the Repository: